-This initiative intends to build on tremendous ongoing work to enable vaccine access for Africa, including the efforts of COVAX and the AVAT, in order to achieve the African Union’s goal of vaccinating 70 percent of Africa’s population by the end of 2022.
+This initiative intends to build on tremendous ongoing work to enable vaccine access for Africa, including the efforts of COVAX and the AVAT, in order to achieve the African Union’s goal of vaccinating 70 percent of Africa’s population.

 The financial costs to purchase, deliver, and administer vaccines remain significant.
 Additional donor funding is required to bridge this gap.